brettnzl/Infinit_ajax_loader_for_wordpress/README.md

 ## Support

-If you encounter any issues with RD Pagination or have any questions, please open an issue on the [GitHub repository](https://github.com/yourusername/rd-pagination).
+If you encounter any issues with RD Pagination or have any questions, please open an issue on the [GitHub repository](https://github.com/brettnzl/rd-pagination).

 ## Credits

-RD Pagination was created by [Your Name](https://github.com/yourusername).
+RD Pagination was created by Brett Ransley @ (https://revibe.digital/).
 It is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Changelog